Survey in Characterizing Semantic Change: Lexical Semantic Change

 \begin{quote} ``Most of the literature papers do not investigate the nature of the detected shifts, meaning that they do not classify the semantic shifts according to the existing linguistic theory (e.g., amelioration, pejoration, broadening, narrowing, metaphorisation, and metonymisation) [...].
 These studies could be crucial to detect ``laws'' of semantic shift that describe the condition under which the meanings of words are prone to change. [...]'' \end{quote}

-For this survey, we argue that semantic change characterization needs to have appropriated methods and tools to analyse each fine-grained category.
-We also defend that observing variations in a single property can not describe well all forms of \ac{lsc}.
-For instance, changes in angles between vectors representing words \cite{Dubossarsky2017OuttaCL} is not the best solution to identify narrowing/broadening of sense \cite{Tahmasebi2018SurveyOC}.
-Specific methods for identifying the different types of change could led to a better understanding of \ac{lsc} than straightforward dissimilarity measures.
+For this survey, we argue that semantic change characterization needs appropriate methods and tools to analyze each fine-grained category.
+We also defend that observing variations in a single property cannot describe all forms of \ac{lsc} well.
+For instance, changes in the angle between word vectors \citep{Dubossarsky2017OuttaCL} is not the best solution to identify the narrowing or broadening of a sense \citep{Tahmasebi2018SurveyOC}.
+Specific methods for identifying different types of change could lead to a better understanding of \ac{lsc} than straightforward dissimilarity measures.

 This survey addresses the need to depict the characterization problem in semantic change and present recent works dealing with this problem.
-In the next section we define the survey objectives and search criteria to select papers for change characterization.
+In the next section, we define the survey objectives and the criteria for selecting papers on change characterization.